Types of products consumed

 - In 2018, when this type of product had only recently arrived on the market in Switzerland, 2.2% of boys and 1.2% of girls age 15 had already tried a Heated Tobacco Product (HTP) at least once; two years previously, in 2016, 2.2% of 15 to 19-year-olds and 4.9% of 20 to 24-year-olds had tried them.

-As with the adult population, the traditional cigarette remains the tobacco product most often used by young people, independently of whether one considers electronic cigarettes, heated tobacco products (HTP), or other so-called smokeless tobacco products (for a detailed description of these different products, see our page Products).
-Nevertheless, the water pipe appears to be an increasingly popular way in which young people (children, adolescents, and young adults) use tobacco.
+As with the adult population, traditional cigarettes remain the tobacco product most consumed by young people, regardless of whether or not they consider the e-cigarettes (Electronic Nicotine Delivery Systems or ENDS), heated tobacco products (HTP) or other so-called smokeless tobacco products (for a detailed description of these different products, see our page, Products).
+However, water pipe smoking seems to be taking an increasingly important place in youth smoking (children, adolescents and young adults).

-Types of products used by 14 and 15-year-old smokers
+Types of products consumed by smokers ages 14 to15

-The Health Behaviour in School-aged Children[1] (HBSC) documents tobacco use among school-age children essentially in terms of cigarettes (the majority of questions about tobacco use mention “traditional cigarettes” in their wording), so the figures presented in the section entitled The prevalence of smoking among 11 to 15 year-olds can be consulted as a complement to the following description of the types of products used.
+The survey, Health Behaviour in School-aged Children (HBSC)[22], mainly documenting smoking phenomena among schoolchildren from the perspective of cigarettes (the majority of smoking-related questions specifically mention “traditional cigarettes” in their statements), the figures presented in the section, Prevalence of Smoking Amongst 11- to 15-year-olds, can be consulted in addition to the description below concerning the types of products consumed.

-Types of products used by smokers ages 15 to 25
+Types of products consumed by people ages 15 to 25

 ENDS: a still-emerging phenomenon